Playa El Burro, Baja California: Your Complete Guide

 Do I need a car to get to El Burro Beach?

-To get to Playa El Burro, you need a car.
+To get to this beach, you need a car.
 The beach is not serviced by public transportation, and taxi services in the area are limited.
 You can rent a car in Loreto, one of the best pueblos magicos in Baja California that has an international airport with flights from Mexico and the United States.

 You can also rent your car in La Paz or Cabo if you are flying to either of these two destinations.
 Both towns have many companies where you can rent a car for your trip.